 These payments are deducted at source from an employee’s share.
 For example, assuming that an employee has already earned more than £5K of net income in the financial year:

 |Automatic school fee at 15%||£75.00||£150.00||£225.00|

 |Academic's share at 85% (assuming that your school does not require a gifted contribution)||£425.00||£850.00||£1,275.00|

 |Gross payment via payroll *(before Income Tax & Employee NI)||£366.06||£732.11||£1,098.17|

 *These values are indicative of actual HMRC deductions

 If you choose to waive your additional income and gift it to your School, this can be used to help fund other activities the school needs or wishes to engage in.
 For example, academics in MED have pooled their waived income to create and support a new RA post.
 Another academic in HIS has used some of his waived income to fund an excursion for students (these activities were agreed through discussion with their Heads of School).

 The Executive Team has agreed changes to financial procedures with regard to income from consultancy that has been ‘waived’, and Finance Regulations regarding carrying forward consultancy income between financial years.
 Please see the Finance Memo for a copy of these decisions.

-From 1st of August 2017 RIN no longer receives the 15% levy, instead these amounts are held by UEA Consulting Ltd within accounts defined for each school, untill the end of the financial year that the income is recognised, at which point it will transfered to the associated academic's school where it will be allocated within the school's budget for the year ahead.
+From 1st of August 2017 RIN no longer receives the 15% levy, instead these amounts are held by UEA Consulting Ltd within accounts defined for each school, until the end of the financial year that the income is recognised, at which point it will transferred to the associated academic's school where it will be allocated within the school's budget for the year ahead.